obboy/HelloWorld/GUIDE.md

 Celebrate your contribution and share it with your friends and followers by going to [web app](https://firstcontributions.github.io/#social-share).

-You could join their slack team in case you need any help or have any questions.
+You could join our discord team in case you need any help or have any questions.
 [Join discord team](https://discord.gg/cwAd9ey5).

 Now let's get you started with contributing to other projects.
 They've compiled a list of projects with easy issues you can get started on.
 Check out [the list of projects in the web app](https://firstcontributions.github.io/#project-list).